-Barry University's commitment to the School of Human Performance and Leisure Sciences is evidenced by the recent completion of a \$4.5 million Health and Sports Center.
-This facility houses two of the departments within the School of HPLS (i.e., ICA and SES), and is fully equipped with state-of-the-art equipment in an 1,800 sq. ft.
+Barry University's School of Human Performance and Leisure Sciences is housed within the contemporary Health and Sports Center.
+This facility accommodates two of the departments within the School of HPLS (i.e., ICA and SES), and is fully equipped with state-of-the-art equipment in an 1,800 sq. ft.
 Athletic Training Room and research oriented 2,100 sq. ft.
 Human Performance Laboratory, a 780 sq. ft.
 Biomechanics Laboratory, an arena for basketball and volleyball, a 2,200 sq. ft.
 Strength and Conditioning Room, classrooms, locker rooms, and offices.
 There are quality exterior facilities for baseball, softball, soccer, tennis and racquetball.
 An outdoor pool and a sand volleyball court complete the sports complex.

-The Department of Sport and Exercise Sciences offers professional preparation for graduate students seeking advanced study in the management of sportrelated areas, recreational programs, fitness and wellness centers, as well as for students seeking advanced study in Athletic Training, Biomechanics, and Exercise Science.
+The Department of Sport and Exercise Sciences offers professional preparation for graduate students seeking advanced study in the management of sport-related areas, recreational programs, fitness and wellness centers, as well as for students seeking advanced study in Athletic Training, Biomechanics, and Exercise Science.